Protention and retention in biological systems: Biological inertia

+The first exponential term corresponds to a physical inertia, let's call it $I_\varphi(t_0,t_1)$.
+Then, we can consider that the other coefficient of protention represents a \emph{biological inertia}, in the interval $[t_0,t_1]$, depending on the biological constants $a_R$, $a_P$, $\tau_R$ and $\tau_P$:

-In other words, protention may be considered as a function of time $t$ (modulated by constants and characteristic times), of a retensive term ($\exp\left[\frac{t_0-t_1}{ \tau_R}\right]$) and of an “inertia”, a coefficient independent of $t$, but depending on the specific organism.
-This coefficient is to be understood as a capacity to “carry over by continuity” the present (structural) stability; or also, as an implicit bet by the living organism on the permanence of its own structure and on that of the “world”, correlated to retention.
+In other words, protention in eq. (\ref{cap}) may be considered as a product of a function of time $t$, $\exp\left[\frac{\tau_R - \tau_P}{ \tau_R\tau_P}(t-t_0)\right]$, modulated by constants and characteristic times, of a physical inertia $I_\varphi(t_0,t_1)$ and of a “biological inertia” $I(t_0,t_1)$.
+This last coefficient is also independent of $t$, but depends on the specific organism by the various indexed constants.

+The physical inertia represents the ``passive'' decay of a physical relaxation phenomena, which makes a perturabtion disappear during the return to equilibrium.
+On the contrary, the biological inertia coefficient is to be understood as a capacity to “carry over” the protensive effect.
+Their names are freely inspired by the inertial mass as a coefficient of acceleration (thus and very informally, biological inertia would be the biologically pertinent coefficient of protention).
 In section \ref{bio-inertia}, by references and a discussion, we will say more about this new concept.
 First a few technicalities.\\

 We have to check whether our definitions depend on the specific reference we choose.
 That is to say if a time origin change: \\

 changes the way we split $P$ in three parts, in equation \ref{cap}.
 It it then straightforward to see that: